Healthdirect Free Australian health advice you can count on.

 Physiotherapy

-Physiotherapy can be a very useful treatment for frozen shoulder.
-Your physiotherapist may suggest different strategies to improve your pain and your shoulder’s mobility.
-These may vary depending on which stage of frozen shoulder you are currently experiencing.
+Physiotherapy can be very useful for frozen shoulder, especially in the frozen and thawing stages.
+Your physiotherapist may suggest strategies to improve your pain and your shoulder's mobility.
+These vary depending on which stage of frozen shoulder you are currently experiencing.

 Your physiotherapist can:

-• advise you about positioning, and other strategies to minimise your pain
+• Advise you about positioning yourself, and other strategies to minimise your pain.

-• use manual release (touch and massage) techniques to improve the mobility in your shoulder joint
+• Use manual release (touch, massage, dry needling or trigger point therapy) techniques to improve the mobility in your shoulder joint.

 Joint injections

 Corticosteroids are a type of anti-inflammatory medicine.
-Your doctor may suggest corticosteroid injections in your shoulder joint to reduce the inflammation in the joint and improve your symptoms.
+Your doctor may suggest corticosteroid injections in your shoulder joint to reduce the inflammation and improve your symptoms.
 These are considered safe and effective, especially if you have this treatment at an early stage of the condition.

 Another technique sometimes used is known as hydrodilatation.
 This procedure involves injecting your shoulder joint with a sterile saline (salt water) solution.
 Sometimes, corticosteroid or local anaesthetic is added to this solution.
 The purpose of this is to 'stretch' your joint capsule and improve the 'freezing' stage of the condition.